ryan3738/bellingham3d-frontend/readme.md

 # Full Stack Next.JS E-Commerce App

 ## Description
 Bellingham 3D is a 3D printing and design service based in Bellingham, WA.
-With the need to showcase and sell products, this application dynamically renders item pages and maintains a detailed cart that stores cutomers cart and orders.
-This project employs Server Side Rendering, interacting with a GraphQL API endpoint, and dynamically rendering individual item pages with NextJS’s dynamic routes.
+With the need to showcase and sell a multitude of products, this application dynamically renders item pages and maintains a detailed cart that stores customers itesm.
+In addition, there is a user dashboard that allows for looking at order history, and stored address information.

 ## Tech used: